• Skip to primary navigation

 These stuffed pasta shells are a delicious comfort food.
 It has all the flavors of a lasagna, but instead of layers of pasta, cheese and sauce, the shells are stuffed with a cheese mixture and then baked with a marinara sauce.

 I love making this for dinner for my family, but it's also perfect for serving a crowd.
 This recipe can easily be doubled and baked in two pans.
-Make this ahead of time and then bake at dinnertime helps makes getting dinner on the table easy!
+Make this ahead of time and then bake at dinnertime helps make getting dinner on the table easy!

 A casserole dish filled with stuffed pasta and topped with fresh herbs.